CreativeAlloy/eleventy-netlify-boilerplate/posts/firstpost.md

   your page/post's front matter, the default metadata.description will be used instead.
 date: 2025-06-03T10:19:00.000Z
-author: Sufian M'Barki, Expert Researcher
+author: Sufian M'Barki - Expert Researcher
 summary: Why toying around with technology can bring not just satisfaction - but immense euphoria.
 tags: